 - Sole Agency: When a realtor only serves a buyer or a seller and can work in the best interest of his client.

 - Transaction Brokerage: A realtor represents both the buyer and the seller.
 For example, when a buyer contacts the listing realtor to buy the house.
 This could become a potential conflict.
 Because a realtor can only serve one client at best, now the realtor must serve two parties.
-In this case a transaction brokerage can be formed.
-It is only allowed when both parties, buyer and seller, are allowing this.
+Transaction brokerage can be formed in this case.
+Transaction brokerage is only allowed when both parties, buyer and seller, agree.
 An agreement must be signed by both parties and the realtor becomes a transaction facilitator.
 A realtor must make sure that anything he tells one party, he must also tell the other party.

 But a realtor is still not allowed to disclose anything about price, motivation or personal information.
 For example, he is not allowed to tell the buyer that the seller is willing to take a lower price or that the buyer is willing to pay much more.
 The realtor is not allowed to tell why the buyer wants to buy or the seller wants to sell.
 Any of this information will affect one party.
 The realtor must stay in the middle as a facilitator.